wavefrontHQ/wavefront-spring-boot/README.md

 #### How do I setup an email/password login to the account?

-When you sign-in to your account via the single-use link, click the gear icon on the top-right and select User Management.
+When you sign-in to your account via the single-use link, click the gear icon on the top-right and select Account Management.
 Next, you can invite yourself by email (a password setup link is sent to your email address, and you can use it to set up a password).

 #### How do I get help?